 If you are being taught in your school, your name, your coursework and any other assessments, your exam results and your special educational needs (where applicable) may be shared with one of our course advisers for review to ensure that you are being taught and graded in accordance with our, and IB’s, standards and to deal with any queries from your teachers.

 (iv) Sharing with organisations providing services to us:

 We engage various third parties to provide services to us for specific functions, and this will often mean that we need to share your personal data with them (it is in our legitimate interests to do so, since we may not have the capabilities to provide these services ourselves).
 In each case, we will ensure that these third parties are only allowed to use your personal data in order to provide the relevant services to us.
 We will always make sure that we use organisations that we trust to look after your personal data appropriately and as required by applicable laws.

-Some examples of these third parties will include: credit card processing services if you make a payment directly to us, analytics, website management, information technology and related infrastructure provision, auditing, and other similar services.
+Some examples of these third parties will include: credit card processing services if you make a payment directly to us, analytics, website management, information technology and related infrastructure provision, recruitment platforms, auditing, and other similar services.

 (v) Sharing data with online advertising related service providers: